algolia/instantsearch/docs/documentation.md

 <img class="widget-icon pull-left" src="../img/icon-widget-menu.svg">
 The hierarchical menu is a widget that lets the user explore a tree-like structure.
 It is based on a set of faceted attributes that represent the different levels of depth.
-It is commonly used in e-commerce website for hierarchical categorization of products.
+It is commonly used in e-commerce websites for hierarchical categorization of products.

+From a UX point of view, we suggest to not display more than two levels deep.
 {:.description}

 <div  id="hierarchical-categories" class="widget-container"></div>